-- 1. Anticipation notes may not be used to repay interfund borrowing or a borrowing that occurred up to/or more than 24-months prior to the date of issuance, and - 2.
-The City may not issue anticipation notes that are payable from general obligation bond proceeds unless the proposition authorizing the issuance of the general obligation bonds has already been approved by the voters. - D. Line of Credit
+- 1) Anticipation notes may not be used to repay interfund borrowing or a borrowing that occurred up to/or more than 24-months prior to the date of issuance, and - 2) The City may not issue anticipation notes that are payable from general obligation bond proceeds unless the proposition authorizing the issuance of the general obligation bonds has already been approved by the voters. - D. Line of Credit

-To the extent authorized by state law and with the approval of the City Council, the City may establish a line of credit with a financial institution selected through a competitive process. -Draws shall be made on the line of credit when (1) the need for financing is so urgent that time does not permit the issuance of long-term debt, or (2) the need for financing is so small that the total cost of issuance of long-term debt including carrying costs of debt proceeds not needed immediately is significantly higher. -Draws will be made on the line of credit to pay for projects designated for line of credit financing by the City Council.
+To the extent authorized by state law and with the approval of the City Council, the City may establish a tax-exempt line of credit with a financial institution selected through a competitive process.
+Draws shall be made on the line of credit when (1) the need for financing is so urgent that time does not permit the issuance of long-term debt, or (2) the need for financing is so small that the total cost of issuance of long-term debt including carrying costs of debt proceeds not needed immediately is significantly higher.
+Draws will be made on the line of credit to pay for projects designated for line of credit financing by the City Council.
 Borrowings under the line of credit shall be repaid from current revenues.
-The Chief Financial Officer/Director of Finance will authorize all draws on the line of credit, as authorized in the agreement approved by the City Council. -Under current state law, a line of credit cannot extend past the end of the then current fiscal year.
-Borrowings under a line of credit may be refinanced with long-term debt as approved by the City Council.
+The Director of Finance will authorize all draws on the line of credit, as authorized in the agreement approved by the City Council.
+Under current state law, a line of credit cannot extend past the end of the then current fiscal year.